intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 .. note::

    This document is obsolete.
-In most cases, rather than using ``patch`` manually, you'll almost certainly want to look at using Git instead.
+In most cases, rather than using ``patch`` manually, you will almost certainly want to look at using Git instead.

 A frequently asked question on the Linux Kernel Mailing List is how to apply a patch to the kernel or, more specifically, what base kernel a patch for